La Cage aux Folles (film): Critical response

-On Rotten Tomatoes, the film has a 95% rating based on 21 reviews, with an average rating of 7.82/10.
-The site's consensus reads: "La Cage aux Folles is a fine French-Italian farce with flamboyant, charming characters and deep laughs".
+On the review aggregator website Rotten Tomatoes, the film holds an aproval rating of 92% based on 24 reviews, with an average rating of 7.7/10.
+The website's critics consensus reads, "La Cage aux Folles is a fine French-Italian farce with flamboyant, charming characters and deep laughs."

 Roger Ebert gave the film three-and-a-half stars out of four and wrote that "the comic turns in the plot are achieved with such clockwork timing that sometimes we're laughing at what's funny and sometimes we're just laughing at the movie's sheer comic invention.
 This is a great time at the movies."

 Vincent Canby of The New York Times wrote in a negative review that the film "is naughty in the way of comedies that pretend to be sophisticated but actually serve to reinforce the most popular conventions and most witless stereotypes."
-Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote, "For me, 'La Cage aux Folles' was over soon after it began.
+Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote, "For me, La Cage aux Folles was over soon after it began.
 It's all so predictable.
 This could have been a Luci & Desi comedy routine.
 The film's only distinctive quality is the skill of its veteran actors in working with tired material."

 Kevin Thomas of the Los Angeles Times called the film "a frequently hilarious French variation on Norman, Is That You? and has the same broad humor and appeal but has been put over with considerably more aplomb."
 Gary Arnold of The Washington Post panned the film for "stale, excruciating sex jokes" and direction that "has evidently failed to devise a playing rhythm to compensate for whatever farcical tempo the material enjoyed on the stage."

-David McGillivray of The Monthly Film Bulletin described the film as "a crude amalgam of Norman, Is That You? and John Bowen's play Trevor ...
+David McGillivray of the Monthly Film Bulletin described the film as "a crude amalgam of Norman, Is That You? and John Bowen's play Trevor ...
 All shrieks, mincing and limp wrists, La Cage aux Folles also looks positively antiquated beside the sophisticated gay comedy of such as Craig Russell."